Dramatic Arts (MFA)

 Program description

-• Performance lab, rehearsal studios, greenroom, and dressing rooms
+• Performance lab, rehearsal studios, greenroom and dressing rooms

-• Scenic, lighting, and costume design studios
+• Scenic and lighting studios

-• Properties shop for props design and construction
+• Prop shop for design and construction

 • Costume labs